edsnider/edsnider.github.io/_posts/2017-11-03-integrating-app-center-and-trello-using-azure-functions.md

 **UPDATE (11/15/17):** Today Microsoft [announced](https://blogs.msdn.microsoft.com/vsappcenter/introducing-visual-studio-app-center/) the general availability of Visual Studio App Center.
 Mobile Center is now App Center.
 - - -

 My current project is an awesome project.
 We're using Xamarin.Forms to build beautiful native iOS and Android apps.
-And, if that isn't awesome enough, we've totally automated the build and distribution process of these apps using [Visual Studio Mobile Center](https://www.visualstudio.com/app-center/).
-I absolutely love Mobile Center and how simple it makes setting up CI/CD.
+And, if that isn't awesome enough, we've totally automated the build and distribution process of these apps using [Visual Studio App Center](https://www.visualstudio.com/app-center/).
+I absolutely love App Center and how simple it makes setting up CI/CD.
 You can literally setup a build job in less than 5 minutes with no build host machines or any of those types of complexities that normally come with setting up CI.
-As you can tell I'm pretty excited we're using Mobile Center to automate the app builds and releases for this project.
+As you can tell I'm pretty excited we're using App Center to automate the app builds and releases for this project.
 But there was one thing I was still having to do manually - updating the Trello board after each build.
 Clearly this must be automated as well!

 <!--more-->